kolasniwash/kolasniwash.github.io/_pages/about.md

 *Presenting at a Machine Learning event in Barcelona*

-I'm an engineer who dabbles in machine learning.
+I'm an engineer on a quest into machine learning.
 My core interest is in energy systems and forecasting, however I'm most focused on building up the tools and skills to contribute to meaningfull projects.

 ## Machine Learning and Modelling Projects